Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

   - Is placed at /home/automation/plays/vars/regular_users.yml
   - Is encrypted by Vault with id set to users and password to eureka
-  - The file should contain a key user_password, its values should be set to devops
+  - The file should contain a key `user_password`, its values should be set to `devops`

 - Create a file that meets following requirements: